Are you wondering what the guidelines are when it comes to DBS checks for schools?

 Even if you are not working directly with children, working in a place such as a school or nursery may mean you are eligible for a higher level of DBS check if you are working there frequently.

 This example could apply to contractors visiting the school.
-If they were meeting the DBS frequency criteria, found on page 4 here, it is likely they would be eligible for an enhanced DBS check.
+If they were meeting the DBS frequency criteria, found on page 4 here, it is likely they would be eligible to request an enhanced DBS check.

 In these instances, it is likely the school will ask the contracting firm to apply for their checks themselves.